Cockman Family Bluegrass Gospel Group

 Billy Cockman won the 2013-2014, National Banjo Championship in Winfield, KS.
 In addition, he won the 2009 North Carolina State banjo championship and the 2010 South Carolina State banjo championship.
 Billy sings lead and tenor and plays the banjo and guitar for the group, and also writes for the family.
 Billy is a licensed contractor and an engineer in a local furniture industry.
 Billy also teaches banjo.
 He and his wife Jamie have two children, Jeremiah and Emma.

 David is the bass fiddler and sings baritone for the group.
 He helps with the emcee work and provides lots of humor for live performances.
 David is a manager at a local furniture industry.
 He and his wife Jessie have three children, Joseph, Noah, and Sophie.

 Ben Cockman is the guitar and mandolin picker of the family.
 His special style of picking adds versatility and depth to the instrumentation.
 He won the 2014-2015 National Guitar Flat Pick Championship in Winfield, KS.
 He also won the 2012 South Carolina State and West Virginia State Flat Pick Guitar championships, the 2012 Merlefest Flat Pick guitar championship, the 2012 Wayne Henderson Bluegrass Festival Guitar Championship and the 2012 Ossipee Music Festival's New England Guitar Championship.
 Ben teaches guitar, banjo, mandolin, dobro and bass full time.
 Ben's wife, Melissa, plays a big part in the family as a professional photographer.
 Her website is www.melissacockmanphotography.com.
-Ben and Melissa have two beautiful daughters, Madeline and Lily.
+Ben and Melissa have three beautiful daughters, Madeline, Lily, and Callie.